Skip to main content

 The most important thing is to set a foundation for your Hot Tub.
-The foundation for hot tub has to be even and load-bearing.
-The easy way to place a hot tub is a good layer of stone chip and a few wooden logs put under.
+The foundation for the hot tub has to be even and load-bearing.
+The easy way to place the hot tub is a good layer of stone chip and a few wooden logs put under.
 The more solid foundation is a platform made of wood or cast concrete.
 Avoid placing the hot tub directly on grass or soft ground.
 The vegetation from under the tub will prevent the underfloor from breathing, will keep moisture and promote faster rotting.

 Do not place the hot tub too close to buildings or other flammable structures to avoid the risk of fire.